monashmicroimaging/gitbook-fiji-basics/part_3_bio-formats_importer.md

 ## Opening with Bio-Formats {#opening-with-bio-formats}

-You can import files by going to **Plugins Bio-Formats Bio-Formats Importer**.
+You can import files by going to **Plugins -&gt; Bio-Formats -&gt; Bio-Formats Importer**.

 ![](/assets/part3/bioformats_importer_menu.jpg)

-With the Bio-Formats plugin installed, you can also open compatible file types by going to **File Open** and selecting your file, or dragging and dropping onto the FIJI interface as you would any other image file.
+With the Bio-Formats plugin installed, you can also open compatible file types by going to **File -&gt; Open** and selecting your file, or dragging and dropping onto the FIJI interface as you would any other image file.

 During the opening process for all file formats the **Import Options** window will open, unless you have previously set ‘windowless’ opening for that file type under configurations.
 In the options window you can change the settings for metadata, separating channels, z-planes or time points into single image windows and colour options.